 Domestic abuse might involve someone at home being violent towards you, controlling what you do or threatening to harm you.
-You might also be worried about someone else, such as a sibling or a friend, who may be experiencing domestic abuse.
+You might also be worried about someone else, such as your brother or sister or a friend, who may be experiencing domestic abuse.
 The NSPCC website contains lots of useful information and advice to help you understand what is happening.

-Domestic abuse can have a negative impact on your mental wellbeing.
+This kind of abuse can have a negative impact on your mental health.
 It might make you feel sad or angry.
 You might find it difficult to sleep, eat or concentrate on your schoolwork.
 Perhaps you feel guilty as you think it might be your fault even though it isn’t.